Chiang Mai Zoo tickets & tours | Price comparison

 Is internal transport available inside the zoo?

 Yes.
-The published fare table includes an internal tram option, and the golf cart service page lists first-hour and follow-up hourly rates.
+The zoo has an internal tram option, and golf carts are rented by the first hour plus follow-up hourly rates.
 If your group includes children or low-stamina walkers, this usually improves the visit pace.

 Read more.